 Looking to educate yourself more about the Hispanic/Latinx community?
-The best way is through listening to their stories, how they describe their culture, their family, their traditions.
+The best way is through listening to their stories, and how they describe their culture, their family, and their traditions.
 Listen to them and utilize the language and terminology they ask you to use.

 Break Barriers All Year Long

 Don’t limit yourself to just one month.
 While it’s important that a certain time is dedicated in the year to celebrate and highlight underrepresented voices, we must continue that excitement of Hispanic/Latinx culture not just within this month or when a hashtag is trending but throughout the year.

 Hispanic/Latinx Heritage Month is a call to action to embrace and improve the lives of everyone living in Hispanic/Latinx communities.
 It’s a time to celebrate the progress made toward giving visibility and elevating voices that are often left unheard.
 It’s also a time to learn about and address issues that the Hispanic/Latinx community faces; issues such as immigration policies, criminal justice reform, continued racism and discrimination, and so on.

 So, the best way to celebrate Hispanic/Latinx Heritage Month?
 Strive for change and be prepared to act using the resources below: